loomio/loomio-docs/en/src/user_manual/threads/navigating_threads/index.md

 The thread **context** is always found at the top of the thread.
 Use the context to frame the discussion or decision.

 Think of your group as you write content in the thread context.
-Your aim is to get a discussion going.
-So consider what people in your group need to be motivated to participate.
+Your aim is to get a discussion going, so consider how you can motivate people to participate.
 In general, keep the thread context simple and clear.

 ![](thread_context.png)

+Write the thread context when starting or editing a thread. **Edit** a thread with the pencil icon.

+As the thread progresses, update thread context.
+Think of the context like a whiteboard in your meeting room, where you can write the agenda, the outcomes intended and how you plan to get there.

-When starting or editing a thread At the bottom of the context panel is a formatting bar, where you can format text, attach files, images and embed a video.
+At the bottom of the context panel is a formatting bar, where you can format text, attach files, images and embed a video.

 ![](thread_context_edit.png)

-As the thread progresses, refresh the context with latest information to help people see current status of the discussion.
-Think of the context like a whiteboard in your meeting room, where you can write the agenda, the outcomes intended and how you plan to get there.

-Threads can be edited at any time with the pencil icon **edit**.

 ## Thread timeline